 Credit card charges may be disputed by the customer and subsequently reversed by the credit card processor.

 When a credit card charge is reversed, the University will reverse the receipt in the account to which it was originally applied.
 If the payment received is reversed due to a dishonored payment or credit card reversal resulting in charges being restored and unpaid after the due date, the student's enrollment for an upcoming term will be cancelled, the hold reinstated, and any applicable late fees will be added to the account.
-This may be considered a violation of the University Student Code of Conduct and information concerning this action will be forwarded to the Division of Student Affairs to address appropriately.
+This may be considered a violation of the University Student Code of Community Standards and information concerning this action will be forwarded to the Division of Student Affairs to address appropriately.

 Web payments and checks will be considered non-sufficient funds (NSF)/dishonored after a check has been presented to the bank twice and returned, or a web payment has been returned to St. Cloud State University unpaid due to non-sufficient funds, closed account, stop payment, or other reason.

 Dishonored payments will be backed out of the account to which they were deposited within ten days of the return and the NSF fee will be charged.
 If the payment received is reversed due to a dishonored payment or credit card reversal, resulting in charges being restored and unpaid after the due date, the student's enrollment for an upcoming term will be cancelled, the hold reinstated, and any applicable late fees will be added to the account.
-This may be considered a violation of the University Student Code of Conduct and information concerning this action will be forwarded to the Division of Student Affairs to address appropriately.
+This may be considered a violation of the University Student Code of Community Standards and information concerning this action will be forwarded to the Division of Student Affairs to address appropriately.

 The NSF fee is currently $20 and is subject to change without notice.